 The scheme has been backed by the Welsh Government, Network Rail and Arriva Trains Wales, who have all contributed to the project’s funding.
 Network Rail’s Wales route managing director, Mark Langman, said of the proposals in this article, “Step-free access not only benefits those with reduced mobility, but also people with children, heavy luggage or shopping, and some more elderly people”.

 These latest moves to improve accessibility of the country’s public facilities further demonstrates the importance of a full and independent life for reduced-mobility sufferers.
-Handicare’s range of mobility aids and safe walk in baths work towards this goal of a more independent Britain.
+Handicare’s range of mobility aids and safe walk in showers and baths work towards this goal of a more independent Britain.

 Image Credit: Stuart Heath (flickr.com)